Istanbul Travel Guide

 Passport & Visa

-All passports must be valid for at least the period of stay.
-All travellers to Turkey are required to hold return or onward tickets, documents for the next destination and sufficient funds for the period of their stay.
-It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
+Travel documents must be valid for at least 150 days when travellers arrive, and have at least one blank page.
+All visitors are required to hold return or onward tickets, documents for the next destination and sufficient funds for the period of their stay.
+It's highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Entry requirements